SichangHe/CS304_group_project/project1/pre.md

 ### Recording using callback function

-We use a callback function from `get_stream_callback` to send input audio samples to the main thread through a `Queue`.
+- We use a callback function from `get_stream_callback` to send input audio samples to the main thread through a `Queue`.
+- Avoid audio input from blocking the main thread

 ```python
 audio_queue: Queue[tuple[bytes, int]] = Queue()